Real-Time Dam Levels

 Ecological & Recreational Context

 The surrounding catchment of Leslie Harrison also supports diverse local flora and fauna.
-When capacity allows, Leslie Harrison becomes a hub for regional tourism and water sports.
+During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
 However, environmental flow releases must be carefully balanced to protect downstream river health.

 Current Weather & Evaporation Impact